EricThomson/deepglue/demos/readme.md

 # deepglue demos
-This folder contains demo notebooks for using the deepglue package.
+Demo notebooks for the deepglue package.
+Home page for deepglue: https://github.com/EricThomson/deepglue

 ## Available demos
-- **fashion_mnist**: the base demo -- it shows how to use deepglue to set up a basic classification project, train a network, and do some common visualizations (and an interactive visualization of the features in the network).
+- **fashion_mnist**: the base demo, which shows how to use deepglue to set up a basic classification project, train a network, and evalute its performance.
+It demonstrates some of the key visualization, training, and file utilities.

-## To run locally
+## To run a demo locally
 1. Clone the repo
 2. Create a virtual environment and install pytorch (see below).
 3. Navigate to the relevant demo folder (e.g., `cd demos/fashion_mnist`)